wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.6
 Stable Tag: 6.7.3

-Improves Webpage HTML for Google Search and Social Sharing.
-An Essential Plugin for Every WordPress Website!
+Adds HTML header tags for Google Search and Social Sharing.
+An essential plugin for every WordPress website!

 == Description ==